“And crown thy good with brotherhood

-The massacre of the Hatuel family was one of many similar slaughters that together made up the Palestinian “revolt,” or intifada, that claimed hundreds of innocent lives in the early 2000s.
+The massacre of the Hatuel family was one of many similar slaughters that together made up the Palestinian “revolt,” or intifada, which claimed hundreds of innocent lives in the early 2000s.

 “River to the Sea”

 The part of the lecture that got the most attention, though, wasn’t Hill’s appeal to violence, but his closing sentence in which he demanded “a free Palestine from the river to the sea.”

 Again, it wasn’t much of a coded message.
 One doesn’t need a cipher to understand that the passage refers to the elimination of Israel, but a simple map.
 The river is the Jordan.
 The sea is the Mediterranean.
 And the land between the river and the sea currently includes three territorial units: Israel, the West Bank, and the Gaza Strip.
 The latter two territories are sometimes collectively (though sloppily) referred to as Palestine, a term that is meant to describe land presupposed as belonging to the Palestinians.
 Extending Palestine to the territory between the river and the sea, as called for by the well-worn anti-Israel mantra, means there is no Israel in that swath of land, and thus no Israel anywhere.